 Subscribe!
 Apple Podcasts | Android | RSS

 (This episode was previously posted on April 23, 2016 as Episode 014.
-The audio interview and show notes have been updated.)
+The audio interview was re-edited and show notes updated.)

 Wayne died on July 10, 2020.
 I’m heartbroken.
 Early in my career, he and his wife Lois (a former Assistant United States Attorney) mentored me, and I will forever remember their kindness and wisdom.
 Wayne asked me to be his applicant coordinator, even though I had less than 5 years in the Bureau.
 He was serious about minority recruitment and knew I would do a good job for him.
 It was part of his job evaluation and he did not want to fail.
 I did not let him down!
 Lois called me a few days before he passed away and let me tell him, once again, how much they both mean to me.
 Special Agent Wayne Davis was an even more special husband, father, grandfather, boss, and friend.
 May he rest in peace.